wp-plugins/walking-log/readme.txt

 Walking Log is a WordPress plugin for tracking time and distance based exercise, such as walking or hiking.
 The plugin allows you to track date, exercise time in minutes, distance, type (e.g. walking), and location.

-The log can be viewed and edited within the admin pages, or it can be placed in a post or page with various viewing permissions and editing permissions.
+Each blog user has his or her own log which can be viewed and edited within the admin pages, or it can be placed in a post or page with various viewing permissions and editing permissions by using short codes.

 == Installation ==